 In crafting a research paper, it is important to keep ambiguities to a minimum.
 You do not want the reader to keep on wondering what you mean.
-Yet, many highly useful research papers contain few, if any, formal definitions.
+Yet many highly useful research papers contain few, if any, formal definitions.
 In fact, entire fields exist without shared formal definitions.
-One such fields is OLAP: the craft of multidimensional databases.
+One such field is OLAP: the craft of multidimensional databases.
 The term was coined by Codd in 1993, yet, as of 2007, I have no yet seen a formal definition, shared or not, of what OLAP is!
 But it gets more interesting: even the common terms in the field, such as dimension, are fuzzy.
 What is a dimension in OLAP depends very much on who is holding the pen.
-Yet, there is no crisis lurking and people do get along.
+Yet there is no crisis lurking and people do get along.

 In short, you do not need shared formal definitions to be productive as a group.
 A good research paper does not need to introduce formal definitions.
 Your research papers will be slightly ambiguous.